MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data.md

 - **userLongPress** - Long press on a participant.
 - **userProfileOpened** - A user selects a **User** icon to open a user profile.
 - userTimesheetOpened** - A user selects a timesheet from a user's profile to open that person's timesheet.
-- **useWifiForAudioDialog** - A user clicks **OK** while the system prompts, while an Admin has blocked audio and video calls on cellular.
+- **useWifiForAudioDialog** - A user selects **OK** while the system prompts, while an Admin has blocked audio and video calls on cellular.
 - **useWifiForVideoDialog** - Triggered when:
   - **OK** is selected while the system prompts, while an Admin has blocked video calls on cellular.
   - Trying to enable video in meeting, while an Admin has blocked it on cellular.
   - **OK** is selected while the system prompts, while an Admin has blocked video in meetings on cellular.
 - **videoUserDoubleTap** - Double tap on a video participant.
 - **viewChannelMembers** - View a channel members list.
-- **viewContactCard** - ContactCard tapped from:
+- **viewContactCard** - ContactCard selected from:
   - A callHistory item.
   - A voicemail item.
   - A call list.
 - **viewed** - A user viewed a page.
 - **viewFullAllDayMeetingList** - Agenda view on Mobile.
-- **viewLobbyFromBanner** - The number of times a user clicks on **View lobby** from a notification banner.
+- **viewLobbyFromBanner** - The number of times a user selects **View lobby** from a notification banner.
-- **viewMeetingDetails** - Click on the **...** menu on the Meeting Details page.
+- **viewMeetingDetails** - Select the **...** menu on the Meeting Details page.
 Pertaining to the usage of the **More** menu on mobile calendars.
 - **viewMeetingOccurrence** - Open up the meeting details of an instance of a recurring meeting.
-Telemetry to log user data across the calendar funnel, where calendar meeting details play an important role, that helps validate clicks on Dial ins, Teams meetings, RSVP clicks, and so on.
+Telemetry to log user data across the calendar funnel, where calendar meeting details play an important role, that helps validate Selects Dial ins, Teams meetings, RSVPs, and so on.
 - **viewMeetingSeries** - To log the successful rendering of a meeting series in the following circumstances:
   - When switching from an instance to the series meeting detail page.
-  - When clicking on **View series** from the meeting details page.
+  - When selecting **View series** from the meeting details page.
 - **viewOrgChart** - Basic usage telemetry for an org chart.
 - **viewRequests** - The **View requests** button is pressed.
 - **voiceDataCollectionOptOut** - A user opts-out of the recording from mobile by clicking the banner.